… and Three Reasons Why You Should Book a Documentary Session

 3. Because a fresh perspective reveals what you can’t always see.

 When you’re deep in the daily rhythms of family life, it’s easy to overlook what makes it yours.
-The way your kid always climbs the counter to get their favorite cup.
-The way everyone ends up piled on the couch by the end of the night.
 The things you’re too close to notice—or too tired to document.

 A documentary photographer brings a different kind of attention.
-One that’s not about staging or directing, but about seeing what’s already there.
+One that’s not about staging or directing, but about seeing what’s already there, with fresh eyes.
 Sometimes it takes someone else’s perspective to help you see the beauty in your daily life.

 Final Thoughts